zzhang-cn/LLM4LLM/module-1/README.md

 Discover how neural approaches can represent words as vectors in a continuous space, addressing fundamental limitations of discrete n-gram representations.

 ### [Session 1.4: Neural Language Model Prediction and Training](./s1.4-prompt.md)
-Explore how neural language models make predictions and learn from data, understanding the complete architecture from input to prediction.
+Explore how neural language models make predictions and learn from data, understanding the complete architecture from input to prediction and how models are evaluated using perplexity.

 ### [Session 1.5: Advanced Word Embeddings and Applications](./s1.5-prompt.md)
 Investigate specialized embedding techniques like Word2Vec, explore the fascinating semantic properties of word vectors, and understand the trade-offs between supervised and unsupervised approaches.